We may earn a commission if you make a purchase through the links on our website.

 observium nms free

 Observium is another offering with a really slick interface style to it.
-The charts and graphs are all readily available and organized in a beautifully intuitive fashion.
+The charts and graphs are all readily available and organized in a beautifully-intuitive fashion.
 This program pushes more into the realm of physical monitoring of devices and can even show where, geographically, systems are located and how they're communicating and passing traffic!

 Key Features:

-• Detailed reporting and audits
+• Detailed Reporting and Audits: Provides detailed reporting and audits for comprehensive network analysis.

-• Support for a professional version
+• Support for Professional Version: Offers support for a professional version with additional features and support options.

 Observium even has a cohesive web interface, meaning you have a lot less to worry about when it comes to accessing controls and viewing network status and statistics from anywhere you are.
-The software itself is, however, Linux-based aside from the web-based front-end.
+The software itself is, however, Linux-based aside from the web-based front end.
 Observium does have a professional edition.

 Available for Linx/Unix including Debian, RHEL, Ubuntu, CentOS 6 and 7.